Wedding Processional Order

 Are there alternatives to fathers walking down the aisle?

-How to choose a wedding processional music?
+How do I choose wedding processional music?

-What is the history of the wedding processional order?
+What’s the history of the wedding processional order?

 The history of the wedding processional does not have a single origin story like other common wedding traditions.
 For the most part, it was a religious ceremony that created the organized order.
 Outside of religion, the main tradition was for the father to walk his daughter down the aisle and give her away to the groom.